-- 1. Fill in knowledge gaps and publish them widely perhaps in farming magazines.
-Although some points may be well-known by some people, they are certainly not well-advertised.
-The primary gaps in knowledge are: - a.
-Harvested (removed) N for various crops - b.
-Timing of uptake of N for various crops - c.
-Requirements for other nitrogen balances, to ensure proper N uptake - d.
-Justification for the inherent inefficiency that is embedded in UC recommendation of fertilizer applications that assume a 30% or so inefficiency
+- Harvested (removed) N for various crops - Timing of uptake of N for various crops - Requirements for other nitrogen balances, to ensure proper N uptake - Justification for the inherent inefficiency that is embedded in UC recommendation of fertilizer applications that assume a 30% or so inefficiency

-- 2. Make a clear decision on what the obligations of individual farmers will be, and the justification for those obligations.
+4.3.2.ii Defining Obligations

+In order to gain widespread acceptance of any new program, farmers must be clearly informed of what their individual obligations are, and why.
 If the obligation is to develop and implement a good but simple management plan, this will be a major advancement for many farmers.
 The plan, however, must be developed by a qualified individual: either a consultant, employee, or the farmer.
 The farmer must certify that he/she will adopt the plan and implement it fully within a specified time period or before a specified date.
-The key elements of each annual plan, for each representative field, could be: - a.
-Keep records on all nitrogen inputs and timing - b.
-Keep records on all irrigation inputs (flows and volumes) and timing.
-This requires a means of measuring or reasonable estimation of the flow rates and volumes into individual fields which is a major advancement for most farmers. - c.
-Keep records of rainfall - d.
-Have recent measurement of the distribution uniformity of the irrigation system, or from a comparable irrigation system on the farm - e.
-Summarize, in a neat table, the inputs and the expected consumption of water and nitrogen - f.
-A list of improvements to be made the coming year - 3.
-Define the training venue.
-If this is to be a long-term program, there must be consistency over many years, with the ability to upgrade and expand training.
-There are several different venues: - a.
-One would be the approach that UCCE used in its recent workshop effort with Certified Crop Advisors.
-Benefits of that workshop appear to include: - i.
-It was very quick - ii.
-It reached a large number of people
+The key elements of each annual plan, for each representative field, could be:

+- Keep records on all nitrogen inputs and timing - Keep records on all irrigation inputs (flows and volumes) and timing.
+This requires a means of measuring or reasonable estimation of the flow rates and volumes into individual fields which is a major advancement for most farmers. - Keep records of rainfall - Have recent measurement of the distribution uniformity of the irrigation system, or from a comparable irrigation system on the farm - Summarize, in a neat table, the inputs and the expected consumption of water and nitrogen - A list of improvements to be made the coming year

-Disadvantages are:
+4.3.2.iii Defining the Training Venue

+If the educational and training programs are expected to be provided for the long term, there must be consistency over many years, with the ability to upgrade and expand training.
+Several different venues that currently exist or could be created are listed below.
+An ideal venue may contain various elements from several of the current programs.

+1. UCCE Certified Crop Advisor Workshops

-- i.
-This is difficult to sustain, and difficult to provide over the long haul with consistency because it consisted of numerous people who were evidently pulled together quickly - ii.
-There was no testing, so there was no way to objectively evaluate the effectiveness of knowledge transfer - b.
-A second approach would be to have formal 1-3 day workshops such as some that Cal Poly has at ITRC.
+The UCCE recently implemented a workshop effort with Certified Crop Advisors.
+That workshop appeared to be quite successful because it was very quick and reached a large number of people.
+However, this type of effort would be difficult to sustain, and difficult to provide over the long haul with consistency because it consisted of numerous people who were evidently pulled together quickly.
+In addition, there was no testing, so there was no way to objectively evaluate the effectiveness of knowledge transfer.

+2. Formal, Multiple-Day Workshops

+A possible approach would be to have formal 1-3 day workshops such as some that Cal Poly has at ITRC.
 These are based on structured educational material, and are usually taught by only one or two individuals.
-Advantages include: - i.
-Because the educational material is standardized, participants obtain a consistent message from year to year - ii.
-The timing is published well in advance, so people can plan on these classes every year - iii.
-Many of the classes dovetail with Irrigation Association certification programs, which require that students pass classes
+Advantages include standardized materials that ensure participants obtain a consistent message from year to year.
+The timing is published well in advance, so people can plan on these classes every year, and many of the classes dovetail with Irrigation Association certification programs, which require that students pass classes.